All Episodes

 Oh, okay.

-The same woman that you said is fierce and has a volcanic temper and berates people like you, and you still do the bidding for her.
+The same woman that you said is fierce and has a volcanic temper and berates people like you.

 I don't know.

-It's the media hypocrisy here is on full display.
+The media hypocrisy here is on full display.

-You know, but meanwhile, if you look at CNN, well, they broke away from speakers that spoke out against illegal immigration that lost loved ones.
+You know, but meanwhile, if you look at CNN, they broke away from speakers that spoke out against illegal immigration that lost loved ones.

 Why is that?

-People that I interviewed, Sabine Durden, Mary Ann Mendoza, uh Jamil Shaw.
+People that I interviewed, Sabine Durden, Mary Ann Mendoza, Jamil Shaw, why aren't their stories highlighted?

 What has Hillary Clinton done to help them?